SO9010/bevy-map-viewer/README.md

 This does rely on bevy ecs tilemap.

 It gets the zoom of the map based off of the size of the screen.

+Note you have to center the camera in the correct place in the world space,